Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation

-\section{PROPOSED METHOD}
+{With the rapid advancement of deep learning, it has been widely applied in HSI processing.
+Convolutional neural networks (CNNs) have been utilized to extract spatial contextual information from HSIs using 2D or 3D convolutional kernels \citep{CNN_hong,CNN_hong2,CNN3,CNN5,DSCNet,2024_ReS3-ConvSet}.
+For example, \citet{CNN5} introduced a separable deep graph convolutional network that combines CNNs with prototype learning to enhance discriminative feature extraction.
+More recently, transformers have emerged as a powerful tool for hyperspectral image classification \citep{Transformer1,SpectralFormer,Transformer3,transfomer_hong,Transformer5}.
+For instance, \citet{SpectralFormer} proposed a transformer-based method that integrates a group-wise spectral embedding module and a cross-layer adaptive fusion module.
+Beyond conventional architectures, \citet{LRR-Net} combined low-rank representation with deep learning techniques, enabling automatic parameter learning for hyperspectral anomaly detection. \citet{SpectralGPT} proposed the first spectral remote sensing foundation model using a 3D generative pretrained transformer, incorporating million-scale progressive training and spectral-spatial coupling via tensor masking and multi-target reconstruction.}

+\section{Proposed Method}

+While tensor-based methods can effectively preserve the spatial structure of HSIs, they can only be applied to regular 3D data cubes, overlooking the fact that the same material in an HSI is usually distributed within irregular homogeneous regions.
+To solve this problem, we propose a novel tensor low-rank representation model that can process irregular data cubes and accordingly promote the representation ability.

-The framework of the proposed method is shown in Fig. \ref{mind}.
-First, we use the superpixel segmentation method to divide the origin data into several irregular 3D cubes.
+Fig. \ref{mind} illustrates the framework of the proposed method.
+First, we use a typical superpixel segmentation method to divide the origin data into several irregular 3D cubes.
 Then we complete the irregular 3D data cubes with black shape-complementary data cubes to constitute regular tensor patches.
-Afterwards, we design a novel low-rank representation model with a non-convex tensor norm to pursue the low-rank representation of the 3D patches that only takes the original irregular 3D data cube into account.
-To enhance the overall discriminative ability, we introduce a negative nuclear norm term.
-The details of the proposed method are given as follows.
+Afterward, we design a novel low-rank representation model with a non-convex tensor norm to pursue the low-rank representation of the 3D patches that only takes the original irregular 3D data cube into account.
+To enhance the overall discriminative ability, we introduce a global negative nuclear norm term.
+The details of the proposed method are given below.